chrismcclurg/FSCIL-ACS/README.md

 ## Other reference
 + This work builds from CBCL-PR, an extension of [CBCL](https://github.com/aliayub7/CBCL).
 + This work uses YOLO v3 for object detection.
 The corresponding repo can be found [here](https://github.com/arunponnusamy/object-detection-opencv).
++ This work uses the [Project Malmo](https://github.com/microsoft/malmo) platform for Minecraft.

 ## If you consider citing us
 ```